My favourite things to do in Belem, Lisbon:

 The square across the monument illustrates a compass rose gifted by the South African government.
 The compass shows the routes Portuguese traversed during the Age of Discovery.

-Atop the monument, one can enjoy a bird’s eye view of laid-back Belem.
+Atop the monument, you can enjoy a bird’s eye view of laid-back Belem.

 25th of April Bridge